How to Broadcast your Church Worship Services Live Online

 The first thing to check is the technical requirements for the streaming software you are using (vMix & OBS).
 You'll want to make sure whatever setup you have is above these levels.
 If you are at the bottom level of their specs you're probably going to be having some issues (like choppy video).

-• For live streaming at choctaw.church: We have a pretty generic setup with a CyberPowerPC.
+- For live streaming at choctaw.church: We have a pretty generic setup with a CyberPowerPC.
 When looking for a good Windows computer I tend to check the "gaming" category of computers as gaming has similar needs to video processing.
-The key is multiple processors/cores, a good video card and lots of memory (RAM).
-I would say no less than 8GB.
-I have been using 16GB lately and just jumped to 32GB for 4k.
+The key is multiple processors/cores, a good video card (look for GeForce) and a good amount of memory (RAM).
+I would say no less than 16GB for 1080p and 32GB for 4k.

 5. Hardware for Live Streaming